How can you change your supplier?

 Selecting a suitable supplier

-• Rights and obligations of the contracting parties;
+• Rights and obligations of the contracting parties,

-• Conditions for energy supply;
+• Conditions for energy supply,

-• Mutual communication and service of documents;
+• Mutual communication and delivery of documents,

-• Dispute resolution and jurisdiction of courts;
+• Dispute resolution and jurisdiction of courts,

 • Methods and options for contract termination or supply interruption; charges for non-standard services.